 Roof pitch is the angle of your roof or its slope.
-In roofing, pitch is usually referred to as a ratio.
+In roofing, the pitch is usually referred to as a ratio.
 For example, 2/12 means a roof that rises two inches for every 12 inches covered.
 This is considered a very low pitch.
-On the other hand a roof with a ratio of 9/12, or a roof that rises nine inches for every 12 inches covered is considered a very steep slope.
+On the other hand, a roof with a ratio of 9/12, or a roof that rises nine inches for every 12 inches covered is considered a very steep slope.
 Most roofs today are somewhere in-between.

 Why is roof pitch important?